Crooked, Messy, & A Little Dangerous

 When you grow up in a forgotten place, you know that the things you see in magazines, television, or on social media aren’t really achievable without escaping, doing something illegal, or getting extraordinarily lucky.

-Stop moving and set up camp or start moving in a direction and hope its the right one — no compass, no sun breaking through most of the time.
-Just a gut feeling, some colloquial wisdom from other also stuck in the tangled maze of the margins — our life a living laurel hells.
+You can stop moving and set up camp, or you can start moving in a direction and hope its the right one — no compass, no sun breaking through most of the time.
+Just a gut feeling, some colloquial wisdom from others also stuck in the tangled maze of the margins — our life a living laurel hells.

 THE CALL TO MOVE BEYOND THE CROOKED